 But the best way to appreciate the beauty and delicacy of perfectly-made fresh tofu?
 For that, you have to go right to the source.
 Kyoto, Japan, is the epicenter of Japanese-style shojin-ryori, the Buddhist monk cuisine that eschews all animal products.
 The greatness of tofu in the shops near Kyoto is not in any fancy acts of cookery or wild seasoning.
 It's in the quality of the tofu itself.
 Smooth and custardy with an unparalleled clean flavor, yudofu is my favorite way to eat tofu.
 Literally translating to "hot water tofu," that's essentially all there is to it.
 Tofu warmed up in a bowl of hot water lightly seasoned with a strip of kombu, and served with a set of simple condiments and side dishes mostly made from tofu and related products.

-There aren't many meals I can think of that have such a zen feel to them, nearly forcing you to contemplate the beauty of simplicity and attention to perfect technique and production.
+There aren't many meals I can think of that have such a calming, relaxed feel to them, nearly forcing you to contemplate the beauty of simplicity and attention to perfect technique and production.